swvitaliy/RingKeyBuffer/README.md

 There are 3 top-level classes:

 * RingKeyBuffer
-* ConcurrencyRingKeyBuffer (thread safety supports)
+* ThreadSafeRingKeyBuffer
-* ConcurrencyNonBlockingRingKeyBuffer (thread safety supports; don't wait for lock release when it is acquired)
+* ThreadSafeNonBlockingRingKeyBuffer (don't wait for lock release when it is acquired)

 Each of them has 2 generic parameters: `TKey` and `TValue` (type of key and type of value respectively).
 It can be possible to skip `TKey`, by default it is `string`.